A freelance translator and interpreter who loves traveling

 7. Your most exciting/ hilarious experience since you started working remotely.

-I’d been to NY several times before, and it is my favorite place in the world, where I truly feel at home and like I can be me, so that was a dream come true.
-Despite working 44 hours a week (though once again not in your regular office environment — it was a very informal place and routine), I would have time to catch up with my other clients on my days off.
-The thing is, I lived with 4 roommates, so working from home was definitely out of the question, lol!
-That allowed me to get to know almost every single co-working space in Manhattan, which was so much fun and crazy at the same time.
+I’d been to New York several times before, and it is my favorite place in the world, where I truly feel at home and like I can be me, so that was a dream come true.
+I was really able to get to know the city like a local and keep working.
+Even though I had to divide my time between several clients and commitments, I made things interesting by working remotely in different cafes, the New York Public Library, and almost every single co-working space in Manhattan, which was so much fun and crazy at the same time.

 Another amazing experience was in my own town.
 I worked as an interpreter for 2 British Academy clients going to several of Rio’s favelas, visiting its urban gardens.
 Most of the work was in Complexo da Maré, where I’d never been due to its violent reputation.
 Still, it was such a delight to have gone and met the people there, and seen what they were doing to have access to organic food they planted themselves in those gardens.
 I even planted peppermint and rosemary in one, and participated in a ritual for the sun in another, run by an indigenous man from a native tribe.
 Those were inspiring days — even while interpreting simultaneously for hours straight in the 99% humidity, 50ºC summer only Rio can provide.